neozenith/invoke-databricks-wheel-tasks/README.md

 ### db.upload

-This tasks will use `dbfs` to empty the upload path and then copy the built wheel from `dist/`.
+This task will use `dbfs` to empty the upload path and then copy the built wheel from `dist/`.
 This project assumes you're using `poetry` or your wheel build output is located in `dist/`.

 If you have other requirements then _pull requests welcome_.

+### db.clean

+This tasks will clean up all items on the target `--artifact-path`.

 ### db.reinstall